cacrookes/udacity-fsd-proj2/README.txt

 This project can be used to create a database for storing tournament results.
 A library, tournament.py, is included to interact with the database.
 It provides functionality for running a swiss-style tournament.
-The library can

 How to run
 ----------